 This is a common cause of missing retention points and fitting issues.
 If your patient has short clinical crowns, getting a clear impression of the molars is especially important.

-- More than half of each molar is visible
+- More than half of each terminal molar is visible in the impression

 Impression material is intact.

 Damaged or thin impression material compromise the accuracy of the molds and resulting aligners.